fepauly/vsensor/README.md

 - Simulated temperature sensor (based on simple sinus curve simulating a day with random noise)
 - CLI tool
-- Modular and expandable architecure
+- Modular and expandable architecure (using registry and factory patterns for sensors and transport modules)

 ## Compilation